 What seems like a tweet from Kanye West was actually a real quotation, published on March 4th, 1966, as spoken in an interview with Beatles legend John Lennon.
 Known as the “bigger than Jesus” controversy, Lennon’s interview snowballed from an observation to a scandal, ultimately influencing the band’s decision to never tour again.

 It wasn’t until that quote was reprinted in the United States, unsurprisingly, that the scandal began.
-Beatles’ publicist Tony Barrow offered the interview rights to Datebook, who wanted to profile the Beatles in light of their newfound mature approach to music making.
-With LSD in the forefront of the new cycle, The Beatles’ new psychedelic approach was on the minds of all Americans.
+Beatles publicist Tony Barrow offered the interview rights to Datebook, who wanted to profile the Beatles in light of their newfound mature approach to music-making.
+With LSD at the forefront of the news cycle, The Beatles’ new psychedelic approach was on the minds of all Americans.

 Completely out of the context of the British church, Datebook put Lennon’s quote right on the cover.

-This drew ire from the Christian community in America, with radio DJs boycotting The Beatles nationwide.
-The timing couldn’t have been worse, as The Beatles had a scheduled tour in the US throughout the month of August, 1966, and the interview was published, in America, on July 29th.
+This drew the ire of the Christian community in America, with radio DJs boycotting The Beatles nationwide.
+The timing couldn’t have been worse, as The Beatles had a scheduled tour in the U.S. throughout the month of August 1966, and the interview was published, in America, on July 29th.
 Their concerts were picketed by the KKK.
 It would be the last time that The Beatles ever toured, agreeing to be a studio-only band from that point forward.

 Of course, the overall complexity and maturity of the band’s music was another major driving factor for their decision to stop touring, but KKK protests and death threats certainly didn’t help any.
 George Harrison was reportedly so shaken that he almost quit the band.